More cruise ships under CDC investigation due to COVID cases

-MIAMI (AP) — The U.S. Centers for Disease Control and Prevention is investigating more cruise ships due to new cases of COVID-19 as the omicron variant drives extremely high infection levels in the industry hub of Florida.
+MIAMI — The U.S. Centers for Disease Control and Prevention is investigating more cruise ships due to new cases of COVID-19 as the omicron variant drives extremely high infection levels in the industry hub of Florida.

 The CDC said 88 vessels are now either under investigation or observation, but it did not specify how many COVID-19 cases have been reported.
 Four other vessels are also being monitored by the CDC as well.